Marlex31/vocab-qt/issues.md

 scroll to new item - SOLVED -

-sync selection between columns -WIP-
+sync selection between columns -WIP- not working when using arrow keys or tabs, only with mouse selection

 selected item edit shortcut